-Since listing on the AIM market of the London Stock Exchange in 2019, Digitalbox has continued to develop as a profitable UK digital media business positioned squarely in the mobile space.
+Since listing on the AIM market with a single brand in 2019, Digitalbox has continued to develop as a profitable UK digital media business positioned squarely in the mobile space and focused on the entertainment sector.

+The evolving media landscape of 2024 reinforced the consensus from publishers that audiences will be delivered through increased diversification.
+A focus on engagement through the most effective channels will be key, whilst global digital advertising spend is forecast to grow by more than 30% in the next three years.

-Despite the highly challenging macroeconomic environment of 2023, global digital advertising spend is forecast to grow by more than 40% in the next four vears.
-The consumer and market reaction to both economic and health-related turbulence of the last few years has accelerated the trends which benefit Digitalbox, pushing the business to the forefront as mobile devices' share is forecast to shift from 67% of all digital ad spend in 2023 to 73% in 2027 and our content and tech teams continue to strengthen delivery through this channel.
+The UK digital ad market continues to lead the world with the greatest share of total ad spend allocated to this medium whilst we are second only to the US in digital ad spend per capita.
+These forces will help Digitalbox, by pushing the business to the forefront as mobile devices' share is also forecast to grow from 67% of all digital ad spend in 2024 to 73% in 2027 and our content and tech teams continue to strengthen delivery through this channel.

 Beyond the advertising market, TV continues to be highly competitive with the battle for share pushing all participants towards higher quality content.
-The streamers' optimum operating models have yet to settle and the terrestrial channels face the pressure of this changing landscape, yet the quality of the output continues to grow to benefit our audiences and fuel the information they crave from publishers like Digitalbox.
-This increasingly competitive market stimulates our various audiences leading to big shows like I'm a Celebrity Get Me Out Of Here and Love Island showing strong engagement across our properties in international uncertainty driven by war and spiralling interest rates alongside the UK's cost of living crisis.
-As consumer spending power recovers in line with declining interest rates and greater political certainty is installed, we expect the advertising market will bounce back.
+The streamers' optimum operating models have yet to settle as they also explore hybrid ad-funded subscription models.
+Whilst the traditional channels face the pressure of this changing landscape, the quality of the output continues to grow to benefit our audiences and fuel the demand for the information they crave from publishers like Digitalbox.
+The increasingly competitive entertainment market stimulates our various audiences leading to big shows like Married At First Sight and I'm a Celebrity Get Me Out Of Here delivering strong engagement across our platforms in 2024.

-The four acquisitions completed since being listed on AIM - The Daily Mash, The Tab, The Poke and TV Guide - have all proved the potential of our model, giving us confidence we can continue to create growth within the portfolio and make further acquisitions when the fit is right.
+Since listing on AIM, we have successfully completed seven acquisitions-The Daily Mash, The Tab, The Poke, Media Chain, GRV, Walford News and TV Guide - each demonstrating the strength of our model.
+These successes reinforce our confidence in driving further growth within our portfolio and pursuing additional acquisitions when the right opportunities arise.